preprocess_signals Module

 Raises

-An exception is raised if col
+An exception is raised if column_name is not a column of Signal.

-An exception is raised if col
+An exception is raised if column_name is 'Time'.

-An exception is raised if 'Time' is not a column of Signal
+An exception is raised if 'Time' is not a column of Signal.

-An exception is raised if method
+An exception is raised if sampling_rate is less than or equal to 0.

-is an invalid interpolation method.
+An exception is raised if method is an invalid interpolation method.

 An exception is raised if there aren't enough valid points to perform interpolation.